 Raspberry Pi Real Time Clock Module

-Fitting InstructionsThe Real Time Clock (RTC) Module for the Raspberry Pi has been carefully designed to ensure that it fits within the footprint of the Raspberry Pi, and so should fit into almost any case.
+Fitting InstructionsThe Real Time Clock (RTC) Module for the Raspberry Pi has been carefully designed to ensure that it fits within the footprint of the Raspberry Pi models 1-4, and so should fit into most cases.

 These fitting instructions apply to all versions of the RTC Module, including those with a temperature sensor fitted.
 For the temperature sensor only board (ie. no RTC), please skip the section about fitting a battery.